"If the New School Murals Could Talk" student video project

 Abstract

-A video project created by students in a University Lecture course at The New School taught by Professors Julia Foulkes and Mark Larrimore in Fall 2013.
+A video project created by undergraduate students in a University Lecture course at The New School taught by Professors Julia Foulkes and Mark Larrimore in Fall 2013.

 Dates